Graduate PLUS Loans

 - You will need to complete the Counseling: Complete Entrance Counseling link on the www.studentloans.gov website.

 - Once Emerson processes the loan you will receive an email from the Office of Financial Aid indicating that your financial aid awards have been revised.
-Please note Emerson will not be able to process your PLUS loan until after you have accepted the full amount of Stafford loan that you are eligible for.
+Please note Emerson will not be able to process your PLUS loan until after you have accepted the full amount of Direct Unsubsidized loan that you are eligible for.

 - You will receive disclosure statements and repayment information from Direct Loan Applicant Services.